First US Capitol rioter convicted of a felony gets 8 months in prison after DOJ says stiffer sentence could stop future attacks - KESQ

 ‘I am truly remorseful’

 Every seat in the courtroom was taken.
-His parents were in the back row of the courtroom, with his father holding a rosary to his chest during much of the proceedings.
-Hodgkins, who wore his long hair in a low ponytail, wore a black suit with a blue tie and often looked back at his parents.
+A few supporters were in the back row of the courtroom, with one man holding a rosary to his chest during much of the proceedings.
+Hodgkins, who wore his long hair in a low ponytail, wore a black suit with a blue tie and often looked back at his supporters.

 Hodgkins made a 10-minute statement during the hearing, where he apologized for his actions and begged the judge to spare him from prison so he wouldn’t lose his job and his rental home.

-Note: Correction: An earlier version of this story misidentified Hodgkins’ supporters in the courtroom.